Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/sdk-csharp-quickstart-authoring-app.md

 ---
-title: 'Início rápido: Reconhecimento vocal (LUIS) biblioteca de cliente de criação para .NET'
+title: 'Quickstart: Language Understanding (LUIS) authoring client library for .NET'
 titleSuffix: Azure Cognitive Services
-description: Introdução à biblioteca de cliente do LUIS para .NET.
-Siga estas etapas para instalar o pacote e experimentar o código de exemplo para tarefas básicas.
+description: Get started with the LUIS client library for .NET.
+Follow these steps to install the package and try out the example code for basic tasks.
 services: cognitive-services
 author: diberry
 manager: nitinme